alchemyplatform/aa-sdk/site/smart-accounts/accounts/choosing-a-smart-account.md

   - - meta
     - name: twitter:description
       content: Learn how to choose a smart account implementation to use with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
-next:
-  text: Integrating a Signer
-  link: /smart-accounts/signers/choosing-a-signer
 prev:
-  text: Package Overview
+  text: Smart Accounts
-  link: /package-overview
+  link: /smart-accounts/overview
 ---

 # Choosing a Smart Account